SEO, or Search Engine Optimization, is forever evolving and changing.

-The objective of these vitals is to measure experience, which includes: Visual Stability, Loading and Interactivity.
-These ranking metrics are all centred on the same thing, which is site speed.
+The objective of these vitals is to measure experience, including Visual Stability, Loading, and Interactivity.
+These ranking metrics are all centered on the same thing, which is site speed.

-This SEO trend considers; How long does it take for a page to load, How quickly interactive does your site become accessible? and How stable is the page during loading?
+This SEO trend considers; How long does a page load take?
+How quickly interactive does your site become accessible?
+And How stable is the page during loading?

 Core Web Vitals has since been implemented into the Google Search engines, which means it’s something that you will need to pay close attention to if you want to rank on the first page of Google’s rank listings.